In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Blurb:

-The Brera allows for customisation of your preferred beverage.
-The easy to work with controls provide control over the grind of the coffee, the amount of coffee used in each espresso coffee shot, and controlling the length of each shot.
+The Brera allows for customisation of your preferred ingest.
+The easy to use controls provide control over the grind of the coffee, the amount of coffee used in each espresso coffee shot, and controlling the length of each shot.

 My Review